CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-collection/wait-for-collection-to-not-exist-block.md

 ***

-### Wait For a Data Storage Collection to Not Exist When it Does Not Already Exist
+### Wait for a Data Storage Collection to not exist when it does not already exist

 This example will wait for a [Data Storage Collection][] named `"users"` that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property] to not exist.
 In this example there is no [Data Storage Collection][] named `"users"`.